 State law, not federal law, determines when employees must receive their final paychecks, so the answer to this question depends on where you live.
-Laws relating to final paychecks usually distinguish between employees who quit and those who are fired-the latter are often entitled to receive their paycheck a bit sooner.
-For example, a state might mandate that a fired employee receive all accrued wages and vacation pay immediately, but require an employee who quits to wait 72 hours to be paid-or even until the next regularly scheduled payday.
+Final-paycheck laws usually distinguish between employees who quit and those who are fired-the latter are often entitled to receive their paycheck a bit sooner.
+For example, a state might mandate that a fired employee receive all accrued wages and vacation pay immediately, but require an employee who quits to wait 72 hours-or even until the next regularly scheduled payday.
 To find out what your state's law requires, contact your state labor department.